-If you have questions or suggestions about our visual identity, please be in touch with our creative services director, Meike Kaan.
+If you have questions or suggestions about our visual identity, please be in touch with our creative strategy director, Meike Kaan.

 For Williams faculty, staff, and alumni seeking to produce promotional print material, signs, apparel, or other products bearing some aspect of Williams’ visual identity, we offer here a collection of wordmarks and graphics for your use, as well as some guidelines for using them.
 Please note that these are provided for non-commercial use; that is, they are not to be downloaded for use on items for sale to the general public.
 Such commercial use requires licensing by the college, which is managed by Learfield Licensing.
 For more information on licensing Williams merchandise, please contact Jake Garner at Learfield ([email protected] or 317-669-0820).